What is Partner Relationship Management

 1. Develop a Clear Strategy for Your Partner

 Before implementing a PRM, define your partner’s goals and objectives.
 Identify your target partner profiles, define clear roles and responsibilities, and establish performance metrics.
-A well thought strategy allows for an effective road to success and ensures that your PRM efforts are aligned with your overall business objectives.
+A well-thought-out strategy allows for an effective road to success and ensures that your PRM efforts are aligned with your overall business objectives.

 Build strong and mutually beneficial relationships with your partners.
 Focus on open communication, transparency, and collaboration.
 Provide your partners with the support and resources they will need to succeed.